 There’s some Hawaiian lore of how Molokini was formed but science tells us that that Molokini crater came to be about 230,000 years ago.
 It is a cinder cone caldera and it is one of three sheltered caldera in the world that you can snorkel in.

-Because of this protected structure, many tropical Hawaiian flock (or flood, would be more appropriate) to Molokini and her beautiful coral reefs and it makes for a great spot for visitors to get a front seat to Maui's marine life and Maui’s many different species of fish.
+Because of this protected structure, many Hawaiian tropical fish flock (or flood, would be more appropriate) to Molokini and her beautiful coral reefs and it makes for a great spot for visitors to get a front seat to Maui’s marine life and Maui’s many different species of fish.

 Even with it being the popular destination spot it is, if you’re heading there, you won’t have to worry about the military’s old bombs.
 You’re not allowed to set foot on the crater because it’s considered a protected marine sanctuary.
 Unless you have permission from both the federal government (United States Coast Guard) and the state of Hawaii’s Division of Forestry and Wildlife, don’t expect to go exploring on the islet, like many say they want to do, without paying the $10,000